Tejasgaik2001/NewsMania/README.md

 # NewsMania
-NewsMania is a news aggregator app built with React.js.
-It fetches the latest headlines from various reputable sources and presents them in one place.
-Stay updated with trending news in real-time with this intuitive and responsive web application.
+NewsMania is a responsive web application built using React.js, designed to keep you updated with the latest headlines from various reputable news sources.
+Stay informed and connected with trending news from around the world, all in one place.